timofruehwirth/howto/howto_figma/howto_figma.md

 There is an empty dropdown button in your "NavBar" that we can now prototype as well.
 Proceed as before: create a component out of the "DropDown" group, and drag-and-drop it into the gray area outside your pages (leave more space around it than before).
 Create a "Hover" variant, which you can style by inverting its colors ("EditionBlue" text and border colors, "EditionWhite" fill color).
 Add an interaction that is triggered by a `Hover` event.

 ![image of the two variants of the "DropDown" component with interaction details](/howto_figma/howto_figma_imgs/howto_figma_11.png)
-Figure 11: Interaction details for two variants of the "DropDown" component.
+Figure 11: Interaction details for two variants of your "DropDown" component.

 We can now design three distinct states of the dropdown list to represent three different types of user interaction once a user's cursor hovers above the dropdown button:
 1. "Click": when a user clicks on the button (the dropdown list opens, the button gets an "EditionBlue" fill color, the two options have an "EditionWhite" fill color),